Table of Contents

 Saying “just do something!” to a depressed person is as helpful as “sit down and do your work!” to someone with ADHD, or “stop thinking about that thing!” to someone with OCD.
 It’s “stop worrying!” to someone suffering from anxiety.
 “Just get a higher paying job, poor people!”

 It’s a great slogan for a coach to share with clients.
 But for those suffering from actual clinical depression, it’s overly simplistic and, in my opinion, destructive.
 I say this because over the past month (ever since the dog bite episode), I’ve been stuck in a downward spiral of feeling bad about myself because I couldn’t get moving: I’d try, fail to do something that was once so easy, and feel even worse about myself, making it increasingly harder to try again.

-Depression for Non-depressed Weirdos
+Depression for the Non-Depressed